 One of the biggest risks is that the buying power requirements for options and stocks is not the same.

-When selling options, you're usually provided with 2.5x the amount of leverage when using Regulation T (and ~6x the leverage when using Portfolio Margin).
+When selling options, you're usually provided with 2.5x the amount of leverage when using Regulation T (and ~5x the leverage when using Portfolio Margin).

 What Happens When Options Expire (Conclusion)

-As an option approaches expiry, the contract holder must decide whether to sell, exercise, or let it expire.
-Options can be in or out of the money.
+As an option approaches expiry, the contract holder must decide whether to close out, or sell, the position, exercise, or let it expire.

 When an option expires, the associated contract either is no longer valid or it will be converted to short or long stock shares.